fkapsahili/EntRAG/README.md

 The project uses [Poe](https://poethepoet.natn.io/) for task management.
 The tasks are defined in the `pyproject.toml` file.
 You can run the tasks using the `poe <task-name>` command.

+### Available Poe Tasks

+- `check`: Check the codebase for linting and formatting errors with [ruff](https://docs.astral.sh/ruff/)
+- `style`: Apply style fixes to the codebase with [Ruff](https://docs.astral.sh/ruff/)
+- `style-all`: Format and check the entire codebase for linting and formatting errors
+- `quality`: Check the quality of the entire codebase

 ## Quickstart

 1. Clone the repository and navigate to the root directory: